 Many companies try to increase diversity - and fail.
 Why?
-They ask women to »lean in«, while keeping the workplace the same.
-Most women (and may I speak for the men as well), don't enjoy working 80-hour weeks, taking red-eye-flights, and sacrificing their health and the time spent with their families for the sake of their careers.
+They ask women and minorities to “lean in”, while keeping the workplace the same.
+Most people, don't enjoy working 80-hour weeks, taking red-eye-flights, and sacrificing their health and the time spent with their families for the sake of their careers.
 The good news is: It doesn't have to be that way.
 We can work much less, while getting done just as much or more.
 We can be multiple times more productive if we work in line with what our brains need.
-A brain-friendly workplace will automatically attract more diverse talent - women and men alike.
-Don't change the women, change the workplace!
+A brain-friendly workplace will automatically attract more diverse talent - across the board.
+Don't change the people, change the workplace!

 The Perfect Day

 How can you schedule your day in the most effective way?
 It’s not about spending more hours at work, but about using your brain in the smartest and most efficient fashion.
 Learn about the impact of sleep, nutrition, and exercise on your brain, and transform your day and effectiveness.

 The Neuroscience of Innovation

 Do your best ideas come to you when you are taking a shower?
 I will show you what happens in your brain when you have an Aha Insight and how you can make it happen more often.
 Once you understand the underlying principles, you can set up an environment that allows your brain to be much more creative and innovative, based on neuroscience.